 What is Pancreas?

-The pancreas is a long flat gland present in the belly.
+Pancreas is a long, flat gland present in the belly.
 It is a vital part of the digestive system and a controller of blood sugar levels.
-The pancreas secretes digestive enzymes into the duodenum.
+The pancreas secretes digestive enzymes such as proteases, amylase and lipase into the duodenum.
+These enzymes help to digest proteins, sugars and fat respectively.
 Islets of Langerhans are embedded in the pancreas that secretes the hormones insulin and glucagon into the blood.

 Location of Pancreas